1. Overview

 Okta Create A New App Integration Configure

-The Audience URI in our example is http://localhost:8080/saml2/service-provider-metadata/okta
+The Audience URI in our example is http://localhost:8080/saml2/service-provider-metadata/okta while the single sign-on URL is http://localhost:8080/login/saml2/sso/okta

 3.4.
-Advanced Settings
+Advanced Settings and User Attributes

 Let’s now expand the ‘Show Advanced Settings’ section.
 In order to enable the singlelogout feature, we’ll need to upload the local.crt certificate here.
 This is the same certificate we have configured in our Service Provider application.yml.
-The Service Provider app signs any logout request using this certificate:
+The Service Provider app signs any logout request using this certificate.

-Additionally, let’s configure the ‘Single Logout URL’ and the ‘SP Issuer’ fields.
+Additionally, let’s configure the ‘Single Logout URL’ as http://localhost:8080/logout/saml2/slo.

 In the end, we also configure the Attribute Statements for emailAddress and firstName: